-Prior to undergoing surgery, your peripheral artery disease needs to be thoroughly assessed so that we will be able to opt for the most efficient treatment approach.
-Consequently, you will be asked to undergo a series of diagnostic tests and procedures, which will help us evaluate every aspect of your conditions.
+Prior to undergoing surgery, your peripheral artery disease needs to be thoroughly assessed atthe California Heart & Lung Surgery Center so that we will be able to opt for the most efficient treatment approach.
+Consequently, you will be asked to undergo a series of diagnostic tests and procedures, which will help us evaluate every aspect of your condition.
 The most commonly employed tests for peripheral artery disease include:

 An incision of 4-8 inches is made in your groin or leg region near the blocked artery.
 One end of the graft will be attached above the obstruction, while the other will be placed bellowed it.
 This way, a detour is created around the affected portion of your artery so that blood will be able to travel through the lower area of your body.
 At the end of the intervention, your incision will be securely closed with sutures (stitches) and a sterile dressing will cover the wound until it heals.
 Depending on the complexity of your condition, the duration of the procedure may range between 2 and 6 hours.